hostmicrobe/hostmicrobe.github.io/team/_posts/2020-01-26-alyzza_gonzalez.md

 position: Master's student
 email: alyg@sas.upenn.edu
 image: /assets/img/team/alyssa_gonzalez2.jpg
+alumni: true
 ---

-Alyssa is Senior undergraduate at UPenn who is simultaneous pursuing her Master's degree through the Biology Department.
-She is completing her master's research project in the lab, where she has been developing 3-Dimensional tissue culture models for studying how secondary bile acids impact immunity and barrier function.
-Alyssa is interested in pursing a PhD after graduation.
+Alyssa spent her Junior and Senior years as an undergraduate researcher working in the lab.
+During this time, Alyssa simultaneous completed her Master's degree in Biology, working to develop 3-Dimensional tissue culture models for studying how secondary bile acids impact immunity and barrier function.
+After graduating with her Bachelor's and Master's degrees in 2022 from UPenn, Alyssa started her PhD studies in Microbiology and Immunology at Columbia University.